 George's community involvement includes serving as a past president for four years of the Banks County Chamber of Commerce, member and past-president of the Commerce Kiwanis Club, past-president of the Homer Ruritan Club, president of the Mended Hearts Chapter 171 for four years and past treasurer of the Commerce Lions Club.

-Captain Mark Sizemore, of the Athens-Clarke County Police Department’s Community Outreach Division.
-Sizemore has worked at ACCPD for 28 years, enjoying assignments in Patrol, Public Housing, Criminal Investigations and Central Communications.
+Chief Mark Sizemore is the Police Chief for the Clarke County School District Security/Police Department.
+Previously, Sizemore worked at ACCPD for 28 years, enjoying assignments in Patrol, Public Housing, Criminal Investigations and Central Communications.

 A resident of Athens for nearly 30 years, he moved there to attend The University of Georgia.
 He is a graduate of the University of Georgia, with a B.A. in Criminal Justice; Columbus State University, with a Masters of Public Administration; and the Federal Bureau of Investigations National Academy (FBINA) 196th session.
 He has served on the Athens-Clarke County Unified Government Pension Board as well as the county’s Charity Drive Committee.
 In addition, he is an active in the Beech Haven Baptist Church where is a Deacon, has taught Sunday school for several years, and coached Upward Basketball.